Lago di Piediluco

 At one time the lake was part of a much larger lake, known from Roman times as "Lacus Velinus" or Lake Velino.
 Lake Piediluco was formed as a result of cuts downstream from the lake that drained the waters of Lake Velino into the lower Nera River, which also created the Cascata delle Marmore waterfall.
-Lake Piediluco is the site of the Italian National Rowing Center, which hosts many training and competition events at the national, European, and international level.
+Lake Piediluco is the site of the Italian National Rowing Center, which hosts many training and competition events at the national, European, and international levels.
 The lake is ideal for the sport due to its shape, central geographical location, and the relatively calm winds.